cakephp/docs/en/appendices/4-0-migration-guide.rst

   ``Cake\Datasource\FixtureInterface``.
 This interface should be implemented by fixture implementations that support constraints, which from our experience is generally relational databases.
+* A new type class ``DateTimeFractionalType`` has been added for datetime types with microsecond precision.
+You can opt into using this type by adding it to the ``TypeFactory`` as the default ``datetime`` type or re-mapping individual columns.

 Error
 -----